tofarias/laravel-jqgrid-retrieve-jsondata/README.md

 ## After that you can...
 * Data paging;
-* Column sort by click in the column header;
+* Sort a column by click in the column header;
-* On grid load default sort by specific field;
+* On grid load, sort by default field;

 ## Usage
 * First, consider this simple *JQGrid* configuration: